Unbiased calculation, evaluation, and calibration of ensemble forecast anomalies: Introduction

-Regardless of the precise configuration of a reforecast, there will always be an element of sampling uncertainty to determine the model climatology and associated verification climatology \citep[e.g., ][]{leith1973standard, pavia2004uncertainty}.
+Regardless of the precise configuration of a reforecast, there will always be an element of sampling uncertainty to determine the model climatological mean and associated verification climatological mean \citep[e.g., ][]{leith1973standard, pavia2004uncertainty}.
 The overarching objective of this study is to consider, given the impacts of this sampling uncertainty, the conditions under which an anomaly-based ensemble forecast system will be perfectly reliable if the underlying forecasts are already perfectly reliable (and thus would not require any bias correction in the first place).
-This is related to the more general question: \emph{what is the optimal method to define forecast and verification anomalies in order to maximise probabilistic skill of anomaly forecasts?}
+This study does not consider the impact of other sources of uncertainty (e.g. observation errors or representativity effects), and thus the underlying `truth' is assumed to be perfectly observed and we use the terms `observation' and `truth' interchangeably.
+The sampling uncertainty effects discussed in this study have consequences for the evaluation of both perfectly reliable and real-world ensemble forecast systems and are related to the more general question: \emph{what is the optimal method to define forecast and verification anomalies in order to maximise the probabilistic skill of an anomaly-based ensemble forecast system?}

 In a perfectly reliable ensemble forecast, observations and forecast members have the same statistical properties and can be considered drawn from the same underlying probability distribution.
 This implies that the total variance of forecast members and observations will be equal when evaluated over many events.
 Following \citet{van2015ensemble}, we refer to this variance equality criterion as \textit{climatological reliability}.
 There is also a relationship between the expected variance of the ensemble mean error and the expected variance of members about the ensemble mean. \citet{leutbecher2008ensemble} provide an unbiased expression for this relationship, which we reproduce below using their notation.